Lyraedan/Oddly-Familiar-Kart-Racing-Game/README.md

    - Throw Item Back (Left Ctrl)
  * Modding functionality
    - UGC Maps
-   > Clone the repo, Create your map, add it to an asset bundle like "course_testmap" and then at the top "Mod Tools" -> Build All
+   > Clone the repo, Create your map, add the scene to an asset bundle like "course_testmap" and then at the top "Mod Tools" -> Build All

 ## My plans
  * Refactor the code base because holy moly my eyeballs